 It always feels bad when you are in a mood to cook and rain ruins the entire setup.
-We are here to provide you some safety and informational tips about grilling in the rain.
+We are here to provide you some informational and safety tips about grilling in the rain.
 After reading this article, you will be more comfortable when you are planning to barbecue in rain.
 Generally, people ask similar questions like can you grill in the rain?
 Of course, you can!
-If you have best offset smoker than you can definitely enjoy it.
+If you have best offset smoker then you can definitely enjoy it.

 When you see the rain, you might assume that you are no more capable of barbecuing in the rain.
 After all, grilling works due to intense fire.
 Though it is almost impossible to bbq in the rain, we will explain every essential tip so that you can grill in light rain.
 Following these instructions will make you capable of handling the situation in light showers.